-In case your landlord informs you that he or she plans to paint the rental property you are occupying, especially if your lease is about to end and you will be vacating afterwards, you may wonder if the landlord has the right to do so.
+In case you’re informed that they plan to paint the rental property you are occupying, especially if your lease is about to end and you will be vacating afterwards, you may wonder if they have the right to do so.

 An exception applies if lead-based paint is involved.
-If this type of paint is damaged, your landlord must address it asap.
+If this type of paint is damaged, it must be addressed asap.
 Damaged lead paint will create toxic lead dust, which is dangerous to everyone, especially children and pregnant women.
 Too much exposure can cause lead poisoning, which can be fatal.

 If dealing with damaged lead paint, your landlord has a valid reason to paint the rental property even while currently occupied, since it already involves your safety.
 However, he or she must follow lead safe practices, including keeping people not involved in the work, like you, away from the work site.

 This means you must not be in the unit while the pros are dealing with the lead paint.
-Depending on state laws, your landlord may shoulder your temporary relocation, as well as refund a portion of your rent equivalent to the days you were away.
+Depending on state laws, they may shoulder your temporary relocation, as well as refund a portion of your rent equivalent to the days you were away.

 But if the paint is in very poor condition that it can already be considered a hazard even if it is negative for lead, or state laws require the landlord to repaint, it may fall under the Warrant of Habitability.
-This means your landlord is obligated to make necessary repairs, even if you are living in the unit.
-However, your landlord is also obligated to compensate you for the hassle.
+This means they are obligated to make necessary repairs, even if you are living in the unit.
+However, he is also obligated to compensate you for the hassle.

 Tenant-landlord relationships are not always perfect.
-And in some cases, landlord do hostile acts to tenants whom they feel are going against them.
-Unfortunately, many tenants experience this from their landlords, but they are not aware that those acts may already be considered as harassment.
+And in some cases, they do hostile acts to tenants whom they feel are going against them.
+Unfortunately, many tenants experience this, but they are not aware that those acts may already be considered as harassment.

-They mistakenly believe that those acts are still within the rights of the landlord, so they just learn to deal with it, fearing their landlord will retaliate against them and evict them anytime.
-Not all tenants are aware that they are protected by the law against landlord harassment, and that they can do something about it.
+They mistakenly believe that those acts are still within the rights as the owner of the place, so they just learn to deal with it, fearing retaliation against them and evict them anytime.
+Not all tenants are aware that they are protected by the law against harassment, and that they can do something about it.